UK India Business Council

 The UK India Business Council is the sole accredited UK Government Overseas Business Network Initiative provider for India.
-UKIBC is accredited by British Chambers of Commerce and works in partnership with UK Trade & Investment.
+UKIBC is accredited by British Chambers of Commerce and works in partnership with UK Department for Business and Trade.

 History

 UKIBC has its origins in the Indo British Partnership (IBP) initiative, signed by then Prime Ministers John Major and P. V. Narasimha Rao in 1993.
 In 2005 this evolved into a private limited company called the 'Indo British Partnership Network (IBPN).
-With the UKIBC receiving increased investment in 2007 from UK Trade & Investment under direction from then UK Chancellor Gordon Brown, Sharon Bamford was appointed CEO to oversee the transition of the organisation.
+With the UKIBC receiving increased investment in 2007 from UK Trade & Investment under direction from then UK Chancellor Gordon Brown, Sharon Bamford was appointed CEO to oversee the transition of the organization.

+Organization and Leadership

 The Rt Hon Patricia Hewitt has been Chair of the UK India Business Council since 2009.
 Lord Karan Bilimoria, is the founding Chairman of the UK-India Business Council.

-Lord Mervyn Davies served as the Chair of UK India Business Council in July 2017 until June 2020.
-Since, Richard Heald, OBE has taken up the position, stepping up from his role as CEO since 2010.
+Lord Mervyn Davies, Baron Davies of Abersoch served as the Chair of UK India Business Council in July 2017 until September 2020.
+Since then, Richard Heald, OBE has taken up the position, stepping up from his role as CEO since 2010.
+In July 2020, Jayant Krishna, Tata Group veteran and former CEO of the National Skill Development Corporation, became the first Indian to be appointed Group CEO of UKIBC.
+In October 2022, Richard McCallum, previously Vice President of UKIBC in India, was announced as Group CEO.

-Organisation and Leadership

-In 2010, Richard Heald, former Vice-President of the Indian arm of N M Rothschild & Sons was appointed the new CEO of the organisation.

-Jayant Krishna, Tata Group veteran and former CEO of the National Skill Development Corporation, was appointed as Group CEO of UKIBC in 2020.

-UKIBC currently deals with ten major sectors, namely:
+UKIBC deals with major sectors, such as: